kitnil/awesome/README.md

 ## Go

+- [bee](https://github.com/ethersphere/bee) - Bee is a Swarm client implemented in Go.
+It’s the basic building block for the Swarm network: a private; decentralized; censorship-resistant and self-sustaining network for storing your (application) data.
 - [go-zero](https://github.com/tal-tech/go-zero) - go-zero is a web and rpc framework written in Go.
 It's born to ensure the stability of the busy sites with resilient design.
 Builtin goctl greatly improves the development productivity.
 - [jsonc](https://github.com/tidwall/jsonc) - Parse json with comments and trailing commas.
 - [oauth2l](https://github.com/google/oauth2l) - oauth2l ("oauth tool") is a simple CLI for interacting with Google API authentication.